|Length||26.8 km (16.7 mi), of which 1.6 km (1.0 mi) on tarmac or concrete.

 - From here on the plateau’s width is only about 500m, so – even without a clear path – a shortcut across it is not too arduous a prospect, but: Warning – Danger of Death!
 Unless you are an experienced and confident walker with good orienteering skills using just map and compass, the route across the moor is potentially extremely dangerous, even in benign conditions, never mind in rain, fog, sleet or snow.
 The terrain will be one of pathless deep bog with deep groynes, and without any discernible landmarks, making orientation difficult and mobile phone reception unlikely.
 It is easy to get completely disorientated and lost.
 You are likely to be on your own.

-- In 2.4 km from the Blackden Rind crossing (GR SK 137 882) turn left with the edge path, ignoring the continuation ahead, and in 100m curve right with the edge path.
-In another 130m turn right with the path and in 150m turn left with the edge in an easterly direction, ignoring the continuation ahead.
-In 100 turn right with the edge and in another 100m curve left along Crookstone Knoll towards the far north easterly corner of the plateau 500m away.
+- In 2.4 km from the Blackden Rind crossing (GR SK 137 882) at a four-way junction the top of a light rise and with the Madwoman's Stone (on the OS map) up on the right behind, turn left with the path, ignoring the continuation ahead, and in 100m curve right with the path.
+In another 130m turn right with the path and in 50m turn left with the edge in an easterly direction, ignoring the continuation ahead.
+In 80 turn right with the edge and in another 100m curve left along Crookstone Knoll towards the far north easterly corner of the plateau 500m away.
 With the Derwent Edge across the valley in the distance (GR SK 145 883), turn hard right to continue in a south westerly direction.
 In 320m veer right at a crosspaths (the path from the left links to Wooler Knoll and Win Hill) and in 450m (GR SK 139 877) ignore a path joining from the right, cross a stream and veer left with the path in a southerly direction (ignore the left fork, it re-joins further along).
-You have Win Hill and the Great Ridge from Lose Hill to Mam Tor on the left across the Vale of Edale (and can just about spot the top of the chimney at Hope Cement Works lurking out of the Hope Valley above the Great Ridge) and in 200m bear right with the edge path.
+In 200m you have Win Hill and the Great Ridge from Lose Hill to Mam Tor on the left across the Vale of Edale (SWC Walk 302) and bear right with the edge path, slightly uphill.
+In about 100m you can just about spot the top of the chimney at Hope Cement Works lurking out of the Hope Valley above the Great Ridge.

 - Cross the Grinds Brook (GR SK 122 861) and pick up a tarmac lane down through Grindsbrook Booth to Edale Station.